V-Cent/TTE/docs/STYLING.md

 - :{ — Start of a custom directive.

 Custom directives are tags to modify the behavior of pages.
 They are JSON objects that are injected as the parent of the current text.
-Here is a simple example of a custom directive: {'versions' : 'TTE', 'todo' : true}
+Here is a simple example of a custom directive: {'versions' : 'TTE'}

 By using the emphasis symbol, you can even use them without text to insert something in a line (for example, a video).
 For example, the custom direction above, when inserted in an empty line, becomes this:

-*:{'versions' : 'TTE', 'todo' : true}*
+*:{'versions' : 'TTE'}*

-Headings only allow custom directives.
-The first colon should also have one space before it.
+Most custom directives also work with headings.
+In these cases, the first colon should also have one space before it.
 An example: ### :{ 'versions' : 'TTE', 'todo' : true} Heading3.

-The possible options are:

-- 'versions' : 'text here that defines which versions'
-- 'todo' : true (a flag that defines if the section needs work)
-- 'media' : 'url' (url of video)
-- 'forcedmedia' : false (a flag that makes the media hidden in a button)
-- 'caption' : 'text here to caption a video or image'

 For emphasis, you can also group a block of text within it, to tag a specific portion of your paragraph: